The proof of God-the dean paradox

 Peace to all,

-So true, SincereSeeker, God rescues all from the Bosom of Abraham, spirits only saved, from an incomplete Two nature salvatiion from Animal Sacrifice becoming again throughteh Flesh of the Christ throughteh New Living Sacrifice awaiting in the Center of the Earth are all the souls, angels and saints and martyrs and Old Covenend saved, all awaiting The King, resurrection life from the flesh for all becoming again through the flesh, the Body of God, spirit and life in the Christ becoming again for all mankind in One Holy Spirit Family One God in being.
+So true, SincereSeeker, God rescues all from the Bosom of Abraham, spirits only saved, from an incomplete Two nature salvation from Animal Sacrifice becoming again from the Flesh through the Christ fro the New Living Sacrifice for resurrection for all awaiting in the Center of the Earth.
+And all the souls, angels and saints and martyrs and Old Covenant saved, all awaiting The King, resurrection life from the flesh for all becoming again through the flesh, the Body of God, spirit and life in the Christ becoming again for all mankind in One Holy Spirit Family One God in being.

 In all generalization, logic allows understanding of the Mind of God where from finite disciplines through mortal limited intelligence always throw in the towel always saying, How Does God do it?
 Rationally, fulfilled Heaven and Earth is the fulfilled New Heaven and Earth.
 Static Eternity unfailing can never be understood until we understand the Logic of the Kingdom of the Divine Will becoming again statically fulfilled unfailing and dynamically fulfilled through two natures through His Passion in both natures, spirit and life, God through Temple, loving only and loving with only the most love undefiled ans unfailing in all cases of the fulfilled faith and morality through the Christ becoming again in One Holy Spirit Family One God in being fulfilled in One Two Nature Body.
 The logic of the Kingdom of the Divine Will is the Will of The Father, the intelligence of the “Sophia” and the Entire Wisdom of the Holy Spirit Family compiled in one undefiled infallible logical intelligence through both natures from the spirit through the created souls of all for the flesh, The Body to become again One Holy Family in being.